 Brand development costs would be things like upgrading your website, building out your blog, or creating sales collateral.
 Business promotion would be the costs of things like email marketing campaigns, PPC ads, or event marketing.

-Check out our list of free masterclasses to learn everything from copywriting to ecommerce to financing.
-Our professional instructors will teach you the secrets of the trade to help you master every aspect of your business.
+Explore our free training series to learn everything from copywriting to ecommerce to financing.
+Our course instructors will teach you their proven frameworks of the trade to help you master every aspect of your business.

 These courses will teach you valuable skills that have real financial value.
 For example, if you can become a decent copywriter, you won’t have to pay freelancers thousands of dollars to create your website, landing pages, and marketing copy.